 Cystic Fibrosis and Respiratory Viruses

 Cystic Fibrosis (CF) is the most common life-threatening, genetic disorder amongst Australians.
 In Australia, one baby with CF is born every four days.
-In collaboration with the two largest children’s hospitals in Sydney (The Children’s Hospital at Westmead and The Sydney Children’s Hospital Randwick), we have studied large cohorts of children suffering from CF for respiratory viral and bacterial infections, and the effect these infections have on their condition.
-In particular, we hope to learn more about the role of bacterial and viral infections on CF progression and on the sudden worsening of symptoms.
-We are exploring novel methods for better monitoring these infections.
+In collaboration with the two largest children’s hospitals in Sydney (The Children’s Hospital at Westmead and The Sydney Children’s Hospital Randwick), we have studied large cohorts of children suffering from CF for respiratory viral and bacterial infections, and the effect these infections have on their condition (Stelzer-Braid et al. 2017).

 Asthma and Respiratory Viruses